Tencent/APIJSON/README.md

 ### 3.Run Server project with IntellIJ IDEA Ultimate

-If you don't have installed it, please download and install before run.
+If you haven't installed it, please download and install before run.

 ### 4.Run Client project with ADT or Android Studio

-If you don't have installed any editor above, please download and install one before run.
+If you haven't installed any editor above, please download and install one before run.

 ### 5.Operate Client app